airbytehq/airbyte/docs/integrations/sources/postgres.md

 ```

 Currently, there is no way to sync a subset of columns using the Postgres source connector.
-- When setting up a connection, you can only choose which tables to sync, but not columns.
-Issue [#2227](https://github.com/airbytehq/airbyte/issues/2227).
+- When setting up a connection, you can only choose which tables to sync, but not columns (issue [#2227](https://github.com/airbytehq/airbyte/issues/2227)).
-- If the user account used for setting up the connection can only access a subset of columns, the connection check will pass.
-However, the data sync will fail with permission denied exception.
-Issue [#9771](https://github.com/airbytehq/airbyte/issues/9771).
+- If the user account can only access a subset of columns (i.e. has no `SELECT` permission for the full table), the connection check will pass.
+However, the data sync will fail with permission denied exception (issue [#9771](https://github.com/airbytehq/airbyte/issues/9771)).

 The short-term workaround for both issues is to create a view on the specific columns, and grant the user read permission of that view.
 This workaround also applies to the scenario when you only want to sync a subset of columns: